understanding-search/maze-dataset/docs/paper/paper.md

 We direct readers to our [examples](https://understanding-search.github.io/maze-dataset/examples/maze_examples.html), [docs](https://understanding-search.github.io/maze-dataset/maze_dataset.html), and [notebooks](https://understanding-search.github.io/maze-dataset/notebooks/) for more information.
 Our package can be installed from [PyPi](https://pypi.org/project/maze-dataset/) via `pip install maze-dataset`, or directly from the [git repository](https://github.com/understanding-search/maze-dataset) [@maze-dataset-github].

-Datasets of mazes are created from a \docslinkcodemain{MazeDatasetConfig} configuration object, which allows specifying the number of mazes, their size, the generation algorithm, and various parameters for the generation algorithm.
+Datasets of mazes are created from a [`MazeDatasetConfig`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDatasetConfig) configuration object, which allows specifying the number of mazes, their size, the generation algorithm, and various parameters for the generation algorithm.
 Datasets can also be filtered after generation to satisfy certain properties.
 Custom filters can be specified, and some filters are included in [`MazeDatasetFilters`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/filters.html#MazeDatasetFilters)

 ## Visual Output Formats {#visual-output-formats}